Le-JBA/T6/README.md

 Place the Convoy 7070 gasket on the MCPCB.

-Place the 3D printed on top of the Convoy gasket.
+Place the 3D printed gasket on top of the Convoy gasket.

 Screw the bezel back together with the front lens and the gasket.